SevenShepherd/SevenShepherd.github.io/_posts/2024-02-06-dispensationalism.markdown

 ## ☠️ It Is Appointed Unto Men Once To Die

 Many people hope on a pre-tribulational rapture because, to them, it functions as a &lsquo;get out of jail free card&rsquo; when it comes to dying.
 Of course, anyone would jump at the chance to get out of dying, but that doesn't mean it's scriptural.
-Is this simply hope, or is it a spirit of fear that causes people to gravitate toward doctrines they have prove?
-For me, in the past it was hope, but I suspect many people overlook what scripture says out of fear.
+Is this simply hope, or is it a spirit of fear that causes people to gravitate toward doctrines they cannot prove?
+For me, in the past it was hope and trust in teacher who I thought knew better, but I suspect many people overlook what scripture says out of fear.

 > And just as **each person is destined to die once** and after that comes judgment, &mdash; Hebrews 9:27 NLT

+You might be quick to provide me with verses I've known since I was a child such as, &ldquo;*We shall not all sleep*&rdquo;, but this is likely talking about the second coming, and is not only just as applicable to it, but more logical to say, that upon Christ's return we're transformed post-tribulationally.

+> Behold!
+I tell you a mystery. **We shall not all sleep**, but we shall all be changed,
+>> But let me reveal to you a wonderful secret. **We will not all die**, but we will all be transformed! &mdash; 1 Corinthians 15:51 ESV, NLT (Parallel)

 <script>
     var refTagger = {